 DarkenRahl Posted July 8, 2014 Author Share Posted July 8, 2014 That rocks.
 Thanks so much!
 Link to comment Share on other sites More sharing options...

-Ismael Posted July 10, 2014 Share Posted July 10, 2014 If your attachments are renderings, how did you get the lights under the water surface to show as they do?
+Ismael Posted July 10, 2014 Share Posted July 10, 2014 DarkenRahl said: If your attachments are renderings, how did you get the lights under the water surface to show as they do?
 Not rendering: http://www.houzz.com/photos/2531483/Indoor-luxury-swimming-pool--Surrey-modern-pool-south-east Link to comment Share on other sites More sharing options...

 DarkenRahl Posted July 18, 2014 Author Share Posted July 18, 2014 Thanks for the clarification.
 For closure's sake, the method works for a single light just fine, but adding more than one light took way too long to render for the result.
 I really appreciate all the help, though.
 Link to comment Share on other sites More sharing options...